maayaikeda/newyork_crime/README.md

 ![figure2](/images/Figure2.png)

 This figure examines the same data as the previous figure, but observes a logarithmic function of total population.
 This makes it easier to see the differences & similarities between counties of lower and mid-range population.
-It is worthwile to note that, while it is commonly believed that highly/densely populated areas are more dangerous (have higher crime rate) than lightly populated areas, in NY State, the overall crime rates in the mid-sized counties is half or less than half of the high-populated counties.
+It is worthwile to note that highly/densely populated areas generally are more dangerous (have higher crime rate) than lightly populated areas.
+In NY State, the overall crime rates in the mid-sized counties is half or less than half of the high-populated counties.

 Figure 3: